andrewpapa/andrewpapa.github.io/research_bioml.md

 generated from mESC-derived optic-vescicle organoids, generated within the FitzPatrick lab.
 Using integrated analyses of matched RNA-seq and ATAC-seq time-course data, I helped developed a systematic approach to identify candidate transcription factors and cis-regulatory elements important for controlling the transition of stem cells to the eye-field state.
 Full details of this project can be found in our article in [Development](https://doi.org/10.1242/dev.201432).

 During this period I was also very grateful to be awarded a small grant (*Wellcome/UoE ISSF*) titled "*Coupled transcriptome-chromatin dynamics and regulation of cell state in early eye development*".
 The grant funded the generation of 10X Multiome data on optic-cup organoids and enabled the development of computational approaches for the integrated analysis of scRNA-seq and scATAC-seq data.
-The key aims of this were to generate hypotheses of principles of chromatin-accessibility regulated gene-expression and cell differentiation, during eye-field specification.
+The key aims of this were to generate hypotheses of principles of chromatin-regulated gene-expression and cell differentiation, during eye-field specification.